kubermatic/docs/content/kubermatic/main/tutorials-howtos/metering/_index.en.md

  - machine_cpu_cores
  - machine_memory_bytes
  - node_memory_working_set_bytes
+ - container_cpu_usage_seconds_total
+ - container_memory_working_set_bytes

+Metrics are used to calculate an average value for the time period of the report.

+CPU values are converted to [milliCPU][k8s-meaning-of-cpu] Memory values are converted to [bytes][k8s-meaning-of-memory]

 ### Accessing Reports
 While the reports will be stored in your S3-bucket, they can also be accessed from the dashboard.